Ejeda88/gp/README.md

 ### Packages

-*   `api` - API utilities;
-*   `rate_limiting` - API rate limiting;
-*   `auditing` - data entity auditing;
-* 	`authentication` - application user authentication;
-* 	`configuration` - app configurations;
+* 	`config` - app configurations;
-* 	`controllers` - to listen to the client;
-* 	`exception` - to hold custom exception handling;
 * 	`models` - to hold our entities;
 * 	`repository` - to communicate with the database;
+* 	`rest` - to listen to the client;
-* 	`security` - security configuration;
+* 	`rest.util` - util class to rest controller;
-* 	`jwt` - json web token for authentication;
-* 	`service` - to hold business logic;
+* 	`service` - interfaces to hold business logic;
+* 	`service.dto` - dtos to map object;
+* 	`service.impl`- to hold business logic;
-* 	`util` - to hold our utility classes;
+* 	`service.impl`- util class to our implementation services;
 * 	`resources/` - Contains all the static resources, templates and property files.
-* 	`resources/data/mysql.migrations/` - Contains initial table structure & table data - used by flyway.
-* 	`resources/static` - contains static resources such as css, js and images.
-* 	`resources/templates` - contains server-side templates which are rendered by Spring.
-* 	`resources/templates/fragments` - contains reusable code fragments.
-* 	`resources/templates/pages` - contains server-side templates built using fragments.
-* 	`resources/application.properties` - It contains application-wide properties.
+* 	`resources/application.yml` - It contains application-wide properties.
 Spring reads the properties defined in this file to configure your application.
 You can define server’s default port, server’s context path, database URLs etc, in this file.

 * 	`test/` - contains unit and integration tests